19 Best SEO Tools SEO Professionals Actually Use

 A good SEO strategy starts with a solid keyword foundation.
 If you need help with this, Ubersuggest is the tool for you.

-A big part of reaching the top of the search engines is understanding what your competition is doing.
+Understanding what your competition is doing is a big part of reaching the top of the search engines.

 Rather than guess, let SpyFu show you the way.
-This tool provides you with a clear overview of your competitors, including the keywords they’re targeting, how many organic keywords they rank for, and the number of clicks they generate each month.
+This tool provides a clear overview of your competitors, including the keywords they’re targeting, how many organic keywords they rank for, and how many clicks they generate each month.

-In the SEO game, the old saying “keep your friends close, but your enemies closer” remains true.
+The old saying “keep your friends close, but your enemies closer” remains true in the SEO game.

 With one of the largest link intelligence databases in the world, you can use this tool to learn more about inbound links, how your competition is performing, and much more.
 A simple domain, URL, or keyword search will get you started.